 4. DISCUSSION

-Elderly patients are nowadays the rule and not the exception in dialysis units.
-This group of patients is numerically the fastest growing in dialysis, which means that the average age of all individuals will continue to increase.
+Elderly patients have become the norm rather than the exception in dialysis units.
+This population represents the most rapidly growing group among individuals receiving dialysis, indicating that the overall average age of dialysis patients will continue to rise in the coming years.
 This rapid increase is probably accompanied by an increase in spending more money on treatment per patient.
 So, in Germany in 2012, 20% of all hemodialyzed patients were ≥80 years old (Leimbach et al., 2015).
-In Japan in 2004, 14% of all hemodialyzed patients were ≥80 years old and respectively in 2006 was 16%, in 2008 18%, in 2010 19% and in 2012 at 22% (Nakai et al., 2014) and that number shows to increase progressively each year (Hatakeyama et al., 2013).
+In Japan in 2004, 14% of all hemodialyzed patients were ≥80 years old and respectively in 2006 was 16%, in 2008 18%, in 2010 19% and in 2012 at 22% (Nakai et al., 2014) and that number showed to increase progressively each year (Hatakeyama et al., 2013).

 About 7% of all patients who began dialysis in the UK in 2003 were > 80 years old, while in the US 13%.
-There were about 2,500 patients under dialysis > 80 years old per million population in the UK (in the US the patients > 80 years old under dialysis during the same period were 3,400).
-Patients > 90 years old under dialysis were in the UK 540/million population, comparable to the total number of dialyzed patients for all ages, which was 626/million population (Tattersall, 2005).
+There were about 2,500 patients undergoing dialysis over the age of 80 years per million population in the UK (in the US the patients > 80 years old undergoing dialysis during the same period were 3,400).
+Patients older than 90 years undergoing dialysis in the UK was 540/million population, comparable to the total number of dialyzed patients for all ages, which was 626/million population (Tattersall, 2005).

-DM is an important disease that particularly affects the elderly (in our patients 36.2% had DM).
+DM is an important disease that particularly in the elderly (in our patients 36.2% had DM).
 These people had higher rates of premature death, functional disability, accelerated muscle loss and co-morbidity (arterial hypertension, coronary heart disease and stroke) compared to people without DM.
 Elderly patients with diabetes are also at greater risk than elderly adults without DM for many usual geriatric problems, such as polypharmacy, cognitive impairment, falls with concomitant bone fractures, and persistent pain.
 These conditions can affect the self-care skills of the elderly with DM (Kirkman et al., 2012).

 It is not surprising that mortality is much higher in elderly hemodialyzed patients, compared to the elderly who don’t need dialysis.
 Unfortunately, the survival of elderly patients in dialysis is generally worse than most cancers (Brown et al., 2015).
-Kurella et al. found that in the US patients under dialysis from 80-84 years old had an average survival of 15.6 months, while the average survival for even older people (85-89 years old) was 11.6 months and for patients > 90 years old was 8.4 months (Kurella et al., 2007).
+Kurella et al. found that in the US, patients undergoing dialysis aged 80-84 years old, had an average survival of 15.6 months, while the average survival for patients 85-89 years old was 11.6 months and for patients > 90 years old was 8.4 months (Kurella et al., 2007).

 Hatakeyama et al. studied retrospectively from 1988-2013, 141 hemodialyzed patients ≥80 years old.
 They found an average survival of 2.6 years, when the expected survival for the group without renal failure was 7.6 years (more specifically patients aged 80-84, 85-89 and > 90 years old survived 3.0, 2.5 and 0.9 years, respectively), with the highest percentage of patients (46%) dying at the first year of dialysis (Hatakeyama et al., 2013).
 In another study, almost half of those with ages 80-89 and 90-99 years died in the first year from the start of dialysis (Robinson et al., 2014), as others have found for the second group (Kurella et al., 2007).
 Particularly, Zingerman et al. found survival in 1, 2 and 5 years, 80%, 65% and 20%, respectively, in patients > 85 years old at the beginning of dialysis (Zingerman et al., 2014).
 In corresponding age groups, we have found particularly very high survival, both in those who were 81-84 years old (120 months) and those who were > 85 years old (> 70 months).